0xae/trender/README.md

 ### Trender API (here)
-the API allows you to and organize update your data, and querying the system for very dynamic information. currently the api is written in java with the dropwizard library and i love it.
+the API allows you to and organize update your data, and querying the system for dynamic information. currently the api is written in java with the dropwizard library and i love it.